Golden exile: "Cuba de ayer" mythos

 This first wave of upper-class emigrants from Cuba in the immediate years after the Cuban Revolution would leave the island with only memories of Cuba from the era of Fulgencio Batista.
-These memories formed the genesis of the idealized image of the Cuba de ayer.
+These memories formed the genesis of the idealized image of the Cuba de ayer ("Cuba of yesterday" in English).
 The Cuban exiles who came immediately after the revolution where largely shocked by American racism which differed in expression from Cuban racism.
 In Cuba no formal de jure racial segregation existed.
 Whatever social manifestations of racism existed in Cuba were often ignored or unknown to the upper-class white emigres arriving in Miami.
 The sight of formal racial segregation in the American south by Cuban exiles reinforced the idea that the Cuba de ayer was free of racism unlike the United States.

 The reconstruction of outlawed businesses and social organizations in Cuba by exiles now in Miami, reaffirmed the memories of the idyllic Cuba de ayer.
 This reconstruction came from the waning of a hope to return to a Cuba without Fidel Castro in power, so Cuban exiles began to model their communities in the image of the Cuba de ayer.
 The most notable of these communities is Miami's Little Havana neighborhood.
 Little Havana became an epicenter for Cuban life in Miami, specifically in how many institutions are Cuban owned and modeled in the image of nostalgia for the Cuba de ayer.